Second Doctor: Reception

-Peter Davison, Colin Baker, Sylvester McCoy, Christopher Eccleston and Matt Smith, who portrayed the Fifth, Sixth, Seventh, Ninth and Eleventh Doctors, respectively, have stated that the Second Doctor is their favourite.
-Smith has also stated that his Doctor costume, in particular the bow-tie, was also influenced by the Second Doctor's, citing the story The Tomb of the Cybermen as a favourite story.
+Peter Davison, Colin Baker, Sylvester McCoy, and Matt Smith, who portrayed the Fifth, Sixth, Seventh, and Eleventh Doctors, respectively, have stated that the Second Doctor is their favourite.
+Smith has also stated that the Eleventh Doctor's costume, particularly the bowtie, was heavily influenced by the Second Doctor.
+Christopher Eccleston, who played the Ninth Doctor, also cited Troughton as an influence prior to having portrayed the character, describing the Second incarnation as "compelling and a little bit frightening".